 You'll previously have been paying to store other types of contact, regardless of whether they're customers, suppliers, vendors, one-off tickets, etc, as well as your own staff.

-By necessity, you have to store a ton of important contacts, but only some will ever generate revenue for you.
+So you have to store a ton of important contacts, but only some of them will ever generate revenue for you.
 Marketing Contacts is a way for your CRM to offer a lot more ROI.

 Don't forget that you'll likely have contacts who have unsubscribed from your marketing.
-Even if you need/want to keep their details, you won't have to pay for it any more.
-(Consider, for example, that if you're worried about CRM capacity, deleting a contact removes it from traffic analytics too, thereby skewing your reporting figures.)
+Even if you need/want to keep their details, you won't have to pay for it anymore.
+(Simply deleting the contact would remove it from traffic analytics too, thereby skewing your reporting figures.)

 If you've previously used multiple CRMs, you now have an extra incentive to consolidate your data.